 We are considered by Estyn, as being ‘Outstanding’ and ‘Sector Leading’ in this area and as a result frequently offer support to other schools across Wales to improve their provision for developing healthy lifestyles.

+All food and drink prepared for the children during school time and After School Club follows Pembrokeshire County Council healthy eating guidelines.
+During breaktimes we have a ‘fruit only’ policy.
+Children may either purchase a piece of fruit from our ‘Fruit Tuckshop’ or bring their own from home.
+Following on from this, we do not condemn birthday cakes or similar treats for birthdays or for school trips etc, instead we recommend a healthy snack.
 We ask parents of children who bring a packed lunch to school to make every effort to ensure that the packed lunch contains a health eating and drinking selection.
 This is consistent with our Health Promoting Policy.

 Drinking plenty of cold, fresh water helps to develop concentration skills and the well-being of the individual.
 We ensure that our children have access to cold, fresh drinking water throughout the school day.

-The quality of care, support and guidance is excellent.
+"The quality of care, support and guidance is excellent".